Dylan Wiliam - Featured Presenter

 Dylan Wiliam is Emeritus Professor of Educational Assessment at University College London.

-In 1984 he joined Chelsea College, University of London, which later merged with King's College London.
-From 1996 to 2001 he was the Dean of the School of Education at King’s, and from 2001 to 2003, Assistant Principal of the College.
+From 1996 to 2001 he was the Dean and Head of the School of Education at King’s College London, and from 2001 to 2003, he served as Assistant Principal of the College.
 In 2003 he moved to the USA, as Senior Research Director at the Educational Testing Service in Princeton, NJ.
-From 2006 to 2010 he was Deputy Director of the Institute of Education, University of London.
+In 2006 he returned to the UK as Deputy Director of the Institute of Education, University of London.
+In 2010 he stood down as Deputy Director to spend more time on research and teaching.

 Major Matina Jewell (Retired) CSP